 There are some words you only expect to encounter in history books.
 Fascists, Nationalists, Nazis, Antifa, Anarchists—who predicted these groups, in 21st century America, would be back in the news?
 That self-proclaimed members would be holding rallies and marches, chanting old Nazi slogans and carrying tiki torches?
 And while these are not the same groups (in size or power) that existed in 1930s and ’40s Europe, they do share a common history and ideology.
-On its own, the Spanish Civil War is an easy topic to follow down a rabbit hole.
-Examined in light of recent events, it’s irresistible.
+On their own, Spanish Civil War books are an easy topic to follow down a rabbit hole.
+Examined in light of recent events, they’re irresistible.

 As usual, I’m only skimming the surface of history.
-For anyone interested in taking a deeper dive, here are some books (fiction and nonfiction) to get you started:
+For anyone interested in taking a deeper dive, here are some Spanish Civil War books (fiction and nonfiction) to get you started.

 The Tejada series by Rebecca Pawel are mysteries set during the Spanish Civil War.
 Carlos Tejada Alonso y León, a Fascist and officer of the Guardia Civilia, is the unlikely protagonist.
 I’ve only read the first book, Death of a Nationalist, in which Tejada investigates the death of his friend and fellow soldier.
 The chief suspect is the young Communist woman found leaning over the dead body and the only witness her frightened niece.
 Of course things are more complicated than they first appear.
 Tejada is a problematic hero.
 But placing her hero on the wrong side of history in a period most readers may not be familiar with is what makes Pawel’s stories so unusual and intriguing.